ChipCE/filament-baker/README.md

-# filament-oven
+# filament-baker
-Filament dryer using Prusa mk3 bed as heater.
+Filament dryer using Prusa mk52 bed as heater with remote controll and adaptive Pid.